Mayhem (Maiming or Mutilation)

 - The defendant cut out or maimed the alleged victim’s tongue; put out or destroyed the alleged victim’s eye; cut or tore off the alleged victim’s ear; cut, slit, or mutilated the nose or lip; or cut off or disabled a limb or member of another person.

-- Defendant’s Intent - The Commonwealth must prove beyond a reasonable doubt that the defendant had a malicious intent to maim or disfigure the alleged victim.
+- Defendant’s Intent - It must be proven beyond a reasonable doubt that the defendant had a malicious intent to maim or disfigure the alleged victim.
 If the defendant was involved in a fight and unintentionally but seriously injured the alleged victim, he cannot be convicted of mayhem.

 - Victim’s Medical Records - The Commonwealth often attempts to admit the victim’s medical records into evidence for review by the jury.
 This can be very dangerous for the defendant, as there are often statements of the victim contained in the records that would otherwise be inadmissible in court.
 The treating doctors will usually write in the medical records that the patient was the “victim of a crime” which is obviously being disputed by the defendant.
 Attorney Spring files pretrial motions to exclude or heavily edit the medical records to remove any inadmissible and inflammatory sections before the records are reviewed by the jury.